gatsbyjs/gatsby/docs/blog/2019-02-20-introducing-use-static-query/index.md

 # Known Limitations

 Because of the way queries are currently parsed in Gatsby, `useStaticQuery` has one small limitation at the moment.
 You can only use one instance of `useStaticQuery` in a file.
 That's it!
-This doesn't mean your app can't have multiple uses.
-Just that a single JavaScript source file can have one instance of it.
+This doesn't mean your app can't have multiple uses, but rather that a single JavaScript file can only have one instance of `useStaticQuery`.

 We're working on fixing this soon.